ashishbaghudana/PyTrees/README.md

 # PyTrees
 A Repository for the Design and Analysis Algorithms class at BITS-Goa.
-Currently hosts tree data structures.
+Currently hosts Binary Search Trees and Red Black Trees data structures.